ndd21/PHYS281/demonstrations/demo-compound-data-types.md

 ## Sets

 Set are a _bit_ like dictionaries that only contain keys.
-They can only contain one of any value and they are automatically sorted.
+They can only contain one of any value (i.e., no duplicates) and they are automatically sorted.
 Like dictionaries they are defined using curly brackets `{}` or the class name `set`.
 You cannot access values in a set using indexing.
 In general, you won't come across sets very much.
 They are mainly useful for doing faster comparisons if you are trying to work out if a value is in a "set" of other values.

 ```python
 x = {1, 1, 5, 2, 3, 4, 4}